View Categories

 The face value is the legally defined value of the coin relative to other units of currency.
 Intrinsic value refers to the market value of the constituent metal within a coin.

-Fiat money has the face value.
+Fiat money has a face value.
 Fiat money does not have intrinsic value.

 Face value cannot be derived from selling of constituent metal/currency itself.
 Intrinsic value can be derived from selling of constituent metal itself.